zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 The request is routed to the target API services with correct mainframe user credentials.

 ## Authentication Flow
-The following diagram illustrates the interactions between the participants of the OIDC based API ML authentication process.
+The following diagram illustrates the interactions between the participants of the OIDC/OAuth2 based API ML authentication process.

 <img src={require("../../images/api-mediation/apiml-oidc-auth-seq.png").default} alt="APIML OIDC Workflow" width="700"/>

 * When a user wants to access mainframe resources or services using the client application without a valid authentication / access token, the client redirects the user agent to the login end-point of the distributed OIDC provider.
 * The user is asked to provide valid credentials (authentication factors).
-* After successful validation of all authentication factors, the OIDC provider grants the client an access token.
+* After successful validation of all authentication factors, the OIDC provider grants the client an Access Token.
 * The client can then request from API ML Gateway the needed mainframe resources presenting the access token in the request.
 * The Gateway validates the access token at the provider's OIDC/introspection end-point.
 If the access token is validated, the outcome is cached for a short time.
 * In subsequent calls with the same token, the Gateway reuses the cached validation outcome.
 As such, round trips to the OIDC /introspection end-point are not required between short intervals, when the client needs to access multiple resources in a row to complete a unit of work.
 The caching interval is configurable with a default value of 20 seconds, a sufficient time allotment to allow most client operations requiring multiple API requests to complete, while also providing adequate protection against unauthorized access.